kevin-eapen/Election_Analysis/README.md

 ![alt text](https://github.com/kevin-eapen/Election_Analysis/blob/main/Images/Largest_Turnout_County.png?raw=true)

-- [Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.]
 - There are three candidates, who received votes, running for the election; Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
 This is the     breakdown of the number of votes and percentage of total votes for each respective candidate.

   - Charles Casper Stockham: 85,213 votes, accounting for 23.0% of the total votes cast in the election.
   - Diana DeGette: 272,892 votes, accounting for 73.8% of the total votes cast in the election.
   - Raymon Anthony Doane: 11,606, accounting for 3.1% of the total votes cast in the election.